SoftwareAG/terracotta-cloud/kubernetes/aws-kops/README.md

 ## Getting started : set up a Kubernetes cluster on AWS, with kops

+You can skip this step if you already have a Kubernetes cluster ready.
+Just make sure that your kubernetes cluster has enough worker nodes with enough CPU and RAM.

 We recommend you to first read the up to date kops documentation  : https://github.com/kubernetes/kops/blob/master/docs/aws.md